Last Updated on October 25, 2023 by admin

 The XD (XD7 Europe and XD11 for the US) featured a beautiful sleek and sophisticated exterior design – for me the most beautiful SLR ever made.
 It’s small, with rakish looks and a superb feel.
 Early models were covered with a soft touch vinyl leatherette.
 Sadly over time this tended to shrink badly making many XDs look shabby.
 Later ones replaced the soft touch vinyl for a more traditional leatherette.
 The whole feel is of the XD is quality ( what else would you expect when Leica were partnered with Minolta to develop the XD) AND it’s also beautifully ergonomic.
 It just FEELS right in your hands.

 The controls on the top of the camera are well laid out with the shutter speed/mode selector dial overhanging the front of the camera allowing you rotate the control with your middle finger.
-Touching the shutter button will activate the meter which will turn off after around 15 seconds of no activity.
+Touching the shutter button will activate the meter which will turn off after shutter release or immediately you remove your finger.
 The shutter release is electronic in all modes other than O (manual shutter at 100th for folk who don’t check batteries) and B so its rather slick and the mirror uses an air piston to damp down vibrations giving the camera a very smooth feel when shooting.

 Just to the side of the shutter speed dial there is the mode switch which controls whether you are are fully manual mode, aperture priority or shutter priority.
 Program mode is accomplished by turning the mode to Shutter priority (S), set the shutter speed to 125th (in green on the later versions) and putting the lens to f stop marked in green.
 Errrr why if it’s in program mode do you turn the shutter speed to 125th?